 Do you charge a deposit?
 How much?

 Yes, I have too.
-The deposit for your trip is 25% of the total trip cost.
-Therefore if as an example you have 4 adults and the total trip cost is $400.00 then a $100.00 non -refundable deposit is taken to hold your date.
-While I state the deposit is in fact non -refundable some exclusions do apply.
+The deposit for your trip is a $100.00 non - refundable deposit iit s taken to hold your date.
+While I state the deposit is in fact non - refundable some exclusions do apply.
 Bad weather conditions, family emergency, and valid reasons that prevent us from doing the trip if it can not be rescheduled I may well refund the deposit.
 I am not out to scam anyone here.
 However if you simply change your mind, or saw a weather report that suggests a 30% chance of rain and now don't want to go.
 Then yes I will keep the deposit as your reservation prevented me from making another.
 You also have the option of transferring your deposit and reservation to another person.
 The balance is paid upon pick up enroute to your destination.
 Waiver of liability forms are also signed at this time.

 Waiver of Liability